Py-AMS/pyams-security/docs/README.txt

 What is PyAMS_security?
 =======================

-PyAMS_security is a core extension package for PyAMS which provides all main security-related features; the package provides a custom authentication policy which is based on a custom "security manager".
-This utility is a pluggable tool which is handling system users, local users and groups, as well as OAuth authentication; external packages can also provide authentication based on an LDAP directory.
+PyAMS_security is a core extension package for PyAMS which provides all base security-related features; the package provides a custom authentication policy which is based on a custom "security manager".
+This utility is a pluggable tool which is handling system users, local users and groups;

-PyAMS_security also provides utilities to extract credentials from queries, like HTTP basic authentication or JWT tokens, and can also provide your own credentials extraction mechanisms.
+external packages are available to provide other authentication and security mechanisms, like HTTP authentication, JWT tokens management, and OAuth, Azure or LDAP based authentication.

-Finally, PyAMS_security provides roles management, as well as custom schema fields to store roles assigned to principals.
+Finally, PyAMS_security provides ACLs and roles management, as well as custom schema fields to store roles assigned to principals.